adamw1221/CS495-Lab-Inventory-Group-F/test.md

 ### Other Test Cases
 6. Login with wrong or missing username/password
-7. After 30 minutes of beng logged in, atempt to return directly to a non-login page
+7. After 30 minutes of being logged in, attempt to return directly to a non-login page
 8. Attempt to add existing equipment
 9. Attempt to add equipment without filling in form
-10. Attempt to add unavailable username on Add User
+10. Attempt to add an unavailable username on Add User
 11. Attempt to update non existing equipment
 12. Attempt to update equipment with empty form
 13. Attempt to checkout multiple parts (desired functionality? backlog)